-Can I pet the dogs?
+Can I pet the Paws at Play facility dogs?

-Puggle and Huckleberry enjoy love and affection from everyone.
+The facility dogs enjoy love and affection from everyone.
 Please ask permission first from the handler rather than approaching the dog.
 Clean your hands with alcohol or wash with soap and water before and after touching a facility dog.

-Can I walk a facility dog?
+Can I walk a Paws at Play facility dog?